 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Step: 2.4., 3.4., 4.2., 5.1., 5.18.)

-Ruben Pérez-Mañanes or José Calvo-Haro: As this procedure can be applied to any model obtained from medical images, its use can be extended to other interventions, such as radiation therapy positioning or needle insertion [1].
+José Calvo-Haro: As this procedure can be applied to any model obtained from medical images, its use can be extended to other interventions, such as radiation therapy positioning or needle insertion [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera